José Castillo (police officer): Assassination

-Castillo had been placed on a Falangist blacklist after he was incorrectly blamed for the death of José Antonio Primo de Rivera's cousin, Andrés Sáez de Heredia.
+Castillo had been placed on a Falangist blacklist after he was blamed for the death of José Antonio Primo de Rivera's cousin, Andrés Sáez de Heredia.
 Heredia had been killed during shootouts during the funeral procession of the Civil Guard officer Anastasio de los Reyes, who had been killed in unclear circumstances during a military parade on April 14.
 While Reyes had no known political views, the Spanish left-wing blamed his killing on fascists, while the Spanish right-wing claimed him as one of their own and held a large funeral for him as a political demonstration against the government.
 Shots were fired on the funeral procession (it had been prohibited from marching through the city but had insisted on doing so anyway) and three people, including Heredia, were killed, while many more were injured, before Reyes was finally buried.

 In June 1936, Castillo had married and his wife had received an anonymous letter threatening that he would soon be a corpse.
 He had begun training a socialist militia in the aftermath of the Reyes funeral riots.
 On the evening of 12 July, Castillo left his home in central Madrid to take up night duty.
 On the pavement outside he was killed by four men with revolvers who had waited for him through the late afternoon; the bullet holes on the surrounding wall are still visible today.
 The gun men escaped in the confusion amongst the late Sunday crowds and were never identified.
 Castillo was the second military officer with known socialist sympathies to have been murdered within five weeks (Captain Carlos Faraudo, an engineer who had been helping to train socialist militia, was killed in May).
 Nine Falangists were arrested in the aftermath.